pawel-napieracz/cordova-plugin-onegini/docs/public/api-reference/start.md

 # Bootstrapping the Onegini SDK

-The first thing you'll want to do when your app starts is initialize the Onegini SDK.
+The first thing that needs to be done when the app starts is to initizialize the Onegini SDK.
 This will perform a few checks and report an error in case of trouble.

 ## `onegini.start`